kamranahmedse/git-standup/README.md

 # Show all the John Doe's commits from 5 days ago
 $ git standup -a "John Doe" -d 5
 ```

-## Motivation

-We have daily standup meetings at our workplace and I was used to checking the heat map on my Github profile or running git log (one by one in each of the projects) to note what I did and it seemed to be a bit cumbersome.
-To automate it, I searched and came across some of [the](http://code.joejag.com/2013/everyday-git-aliases.html) [aliases](https://coderwall.com/p/f4shwg/git-for-daily-standup) [and](https://gist.github.com/pathikrit/fb75ba009960c4ed9ddf) [snippets](https://github.com/stephenmathieson/git-standup) that people had been using but none of them directly served my purpose and so I spent a little time over the weekend to write this utility.

 ## License